edwardhunter/css/README.md

 in research and coursework.
 It was first used as courseware in UCSD's Soc-211 "Introduction to Computational Methods in Social Science," in Spring 2014.
-Algorithms are based on scikit-learn and original implementations.
+Algorithms are based on scikit-learn and some original implementations.
 See below for instructions on installing dependencies on various operating systems.

 **Copyright**